mui/material-ui/docs/data/material/getting-started/design-resources/design-resources.md

 You can quickly preview all of the changes through an embedded Storybook panel directly in the plugin interface.

 Sync is currently in beta and [available for free](https://www.figma.com/community/plugin/1336346114713490235/) in the Figma Community.
-Head over to [the Sync page](/material-ui/design-resources/material-ui-sync/) to learn more.
+You can also head over to [the Sync documentation page](/material-ui/design-resources/material-ui-sync/) to learn more.

 <img src="/static/material-ui/design-resources/sync.png" style="width: 814px;" alt="Customizing the Material UI Switch component in Figma with the Sync plugin running." width="1628" height="400" />